Hsterts/h-docs/content/sfinder-docs/solution-finder.md

 - You know how to use a [[sfinder-docs/fumen editor|Fumen Editor]].
 ___
 ## Downloading
-1. **Solution Finder** can be downloaded from knewjade's [GitHub repo](https://github.com/knewjade/solution-finder) or from this [direct download](https://github.com/knewjade/solution-finder/releases/download/v1.30/solution-finder-1.30.zip) link.
+1. **Solution Finder** can be downloaded from knewjade's [GitHub repo](https://github.com/knewjade/solution-finder) or from this [direct download link](https://github.com/knewjade/solution-finder/releases/download/v1.41/solution-finder-1.41.zip).
 2. Once downloaded, **extract the .ZIP file somewhere convenient**.
-All examples used in this page assumes the sfinder.jar file is in `C:\Users\hsterts\Documents\solution-finder-1.30\`.
+All examples used in this page assumes the sfinder.jar file is in `C:\Users\hsterts\Documents\solution-finder-1.41\`.
->[!INFO]- Customized solution finder with 180 spins.
+>[!INFO]- Customized solution finder with 180 spins
 >
->A lot of research is being done with 180 spins considered.
-[Here](https://cdn.discordapp.com/attachments/569730931544293395/943898698289672232/sfinder-1.12-jstris180.jar) is a direct download link to torchlight's modification of solution finder 1.12 to include 180 spins.
-Simply replace the extracted `sfinder.jar` file with this new one, and rename the new one to `sfinder.jar`.
+>A lot of research is being done with modern 180 spins considered.
+[Here](https://cdn.discordapp.com/attachments/569730931544293395/1051589844905766963/jstris180.properties) is a direct download link to metallicLurker's Jstris 180 spins `.properites` file that you can place in the `/kicks/` folder to use when running commands.

 ___
 ## Opening
 1. **Solution Finder** takes inputs from a [[sfinder prerequisites#Command Line Interface|command line interface]] (*CLIs*).
 These are entered into a terminal, most often the **PowerShell Terminal**.
 2. There are various ways to open the PowerShell Terminal, but the simplest way is to **hold shift and right click somewhere on File Explorer in the folder where sfinder.jar is**.
-Don't select sfinder.jar while doing so.
+Don't select `sfinder.jar` while doing so.
 <center><img src = "https://i.imgur.com/XsL6WnV.png"></center>

 This will open a PowerShell terminal with its directory already set to where your `sfinder.jar` file is. **This is where you will be typing in your commands**.
 A window will open, and it should have single line that looks like this:
 ```
-PS C:\Users\hsterts\Documents\solution-finder-1.30\>
+PS C:\Users\hsterts\Documents\solution-finder-1.41\>
 ```
 ___
 ## Usage